jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 * Good: "Tylenol decreases headache symptoms"

 **Title: Subtitle.** Take the liberty of breaking your title up to squeeze in more information.
-Many choose the subtitle to describe the type of study.
+You could use the subtitle to describe the type of study.

 * Good: "Tylenol decreases headache symptoms"
 * Better: "Tylenol decreases headache symptoms: A randomized controlled trial"